krikk/esp32_E-Paper_Display/README.md

 Used Software:
 - GIMP: to do the layout (see Gimp_Prototype.xcf)
 - [ESPHome](https://esphome.io/index.html)
-- [OpenHAB](https://www.openhab.org/) you find the needed rules in openhab/esp32epaper.rules
+- [OpenHAB](https://www.openhab.org/) you find the needed rules in openhab/esp32epaper.rules (needs JSScripting)
 - you find my code in this repository
 - the BLE part is disabled, because of memory problems...